CTLife/2ndGS_Pipelines/README.md

 2ndGS_Pipelines
 ---------------
-Comprehensive and flexible pipelines for various NGS data analysis
+Comprehensive and flexible pipelines for various NGS data analysis.
 ---------------

 + `CISDA`: ChIP-Seq Data Analyzer (also contains MNase-Seq, DNase-Seq, ChIP-exo and all ChIPseq-like data).